The Hypertrophy Training Guide: How to Lift for Muscle Size

 One of the most important parts of stimulating muscle growth is to lift with a deep range of motion.
 If we look at a recent meta-analysis, we see that by choosing lifts that challenge our muscles in a deeper stretch, we can build muscle over twice as fast.
 This meta-analysis was looking at isometric lifts, but we see the same thing when comparing exercises that use a full range of motion.
 For example, this study found that doing leg curls in a seated position (giving the hamstrings a better stretch) yielded twice as much muscle growth as doing them in a lying position (giving the hamstrings a better contraction).

-- The bench press, deficit push-up, dip, dumbbell fly, pec deck machine, and chest press machine all challenge our chests under a deep stretch.
-More than the cable crossover, pin press, push-up, and floor press.
+- The bench press, deficit push-up, dip, dumbbell fly, pec deck machine, and chest press machine all challenge your chests under a deep stretch.

-- The skull crusher and overhead triceps extension both challenge our triceps in a deep stretch.
+- Overhead triceps extensions challenge your triceps in a deep stretch.

-When doing these lifts, we want to focus on going deep and getting a good stretch on our muscles at the bottom of the movement.
-It’s still wise to lift through a full range of motion, contracting your muscles at the top, but it’s the deep part of the range of motion that will stimulate most of the muscle growth, and so that’s what we want to emphasize.
+When doing these lifts, focus on going deep and getting a good stretch at the bottom of the movement.
+You can lift through a full range of motion, fully contracting your muscles at the top, but it’s the deep part of the range of motion that’s best for stimulating muscle growth, so that’s what you ought to emphasize.

 Doing Enough Repetitions Per Set